Classification of Fires

 BS 5306-3 and most extinguisher manufacturers recommend yearly servicing by an engineer and the refilling of foam, water and powder extinguishers every five years.
 One exception are the UK manufactured P50 service-free extinguishers which are guaranteed for ten years and which do not require maintenance by an external technician over the ten year period.
-In actual fact, these extinguishers loose their warranty if any attempt is made to modify the unit (e.g. refilling etc).
+In actual fact, these extinguishers lose their warranty if any attempt is made to open or modify the unit.
 They still require a recorded annual visual inspection by the owners, though.
 The visual inspection consists of checking the pressure gauges, checking the extinguisher for damage and checking the manufacture date of the extinguisher and recording the results in a fire safety logbook and on the back of the extinguisher.
 Insurance companies accept these extinguishers but should be notified of the change in the maintenance procedure once you have installed P50 extinguishers.

 As there is no visit by an extinguisher specialist for 10 years, the installation of service-free extinguishers should always include first of all a site survey to ensure the right type of extinguisher is selected, followed by the actual install and subsequent training of the customer by the technician to ensure the customer fully understands the product.
-The purchase of a P50 extinguishers should always contain the cost for a survey, the installation, the commissioning, the training and certification for the training.
+The purchase of a P50 extinguishers should always include a survey, the installation, the commissioning, the training and certification for the training.

 Purchasing Portable Fire Extinguishers